 - Graham Crackers: We use crushed graham crackers for the base of these mini cheesecakes.
 Grab 10 graham cracker sheets and pulse to make 1 and 1/2 cups of crumbs.

-- Butter: Then add 5 tablespoons of salted butter to form the crust.
+- Butter: Then add melted salted butter to form the crust.

-- Cream Cheese: First up, we need 8 ounces of room temperature cream cheese.
+- Cream Cheese: First up, you need room-temperature cream cheese.
 This makes for the perfect cheesecake filling.
 You can use regular cream cheese or a reduced-fat one.

-- Greek Yogurt: Then add in 3/4 cups of plain nonfat Greek yogurt to add extra protein and make the filling silky smooth.
+- Greek Yogurt: Then add in 3/4 cup of plain nonfat Greek yogurt to add extra protein and make the filling silky smooth.

-- Granulated Sugar: Then, for a dash of sweetness, add in 1/3 cup of granulated sugar.
+- Granulated Sugar: Then, for a dash of sweetness.

-- Eggs: You need 1 egg and 1 egg york to help hold the cheesecake filling together and help it set in the fridge.
+- Eggs: You need an egg and egg york to help hold the cheesecake filling together and help it set in the fridge.

 - Vanilla Extract: 1 teaspoon adds the best flavor.

 - Lemon: Grab 1 lemon.
-You will need 2 teaspoons of lemon juice and 1/4 to 1/2 teaspoon of zest for this recipe.
+You will need lemon juice and 1/4 to 1/2 teaspoon of zest for this recipe.

-- Arrowroot Starch: Finally, you need 1 Tablespoon of arrowroot starch, tapioca flour, or cornstarch to thicken the filling up and help achieve the perfect cheesecake consistency.
+- Arrowroot Starch: Finally, you need arrowroot starch, tapioca flour, or cornstarch to thicken the filling up and help achieve the perfect cheesecake consistency.